Lumbini — The Birthplace of Buddha

 • What To Pack

-• Comfortable Footwear: Durable walking shoes or sandals suitable for long walks and exploring archaeological sites.
+Comfortable walking shoes or sandals suitable for long walks and uneven archaeological sites.

-• Sun Protection: Hat, sunglasses, and sunscreen to protect against the sun, especially during the warmer months.
+Sun hat, sunglasses, and sunscreen — essential during the warmer months.

-• Insect Repellent: To ward off mosquitoes, especially in the evenings and near wooded areas.
+Insect repellent — particularly useful in the evenings and near wooded areas.

-• Modest Dress: Ensure shoulders and knees are covered as a sign of respect at religious sites.
+Modest dress — please ensure shoulders and knees are covered as a sign of respect at religious sites.
+This is very important to us and to the local community.

-• Cash: For small purchases, entry fees, or donations as credit card facilities may be limited outside major hotels.
+Cash — for entry fees, small purchases, and donations.
+Card facilities may be limited outside major hotels.

 GET IN TOUCH